Infinitesimal calculations in fundamental groups: Introduction

-We first recall some basic facts about Malcev Lie algebras.
-The {\bf Baker-Campbell-Hausdorff expansion} expresses the logarithm of a product of exponentials in a noncommutative algebra, formally substituting the product of power series for $e^x$ and $e^y$ in the series for $\log$ as
+We first recall basic facts about Malcev Lie algebras.
+The {\bf Baker-Campbell-Hausdorff expansion} formally substitutes the product of power series for $e^x$ and $e^y$ into the series for $\log(1+x)$ to express the logarithm of a product of exponentials in a noncommutative algebra as

 where $[a,b] = ab - ba$.

 The Malcev Lie algebra of a group $G$ is a complete Lie algebra $\Mal G$ equipped with a function $\log\maps G\to \Mal G$ satisfying the {\bf BCH equality}